Mapmark/100DaysOfCloud/Journey/003/Readme.md

 # Terraform
 Terraform is an IAC that is offered from HashiCorp that is a tool for building, changing, as well as managing infrastructure in a repeatable way.

-State files are created when a project is first initialized, and is referenced to create plans and make changes to your infrastructure.
-Prior to a change, Terraform does a refresh to update the state with the real world resources.
-Terraform compares those changes with the state file, to determine whether or not to create a new resource or adjust a particular resource.
+State files are created when a project is first initialized and is referenced to create plans and make changes to your infrastructure.
+Prior to a change, terraform does a refresh to update the state with the real-world resources.
+Terraform compares those changes with the state file, to determine whether to create a new resource or adjust a resource.

 https://www.terraform.io/